 In addition to allowing the MSO to control its own destiny through fiscal sustainability and freedom in scheduling, a new hall will grow and improve the MSO artistically through rehearsal and performance in an acoustically superior hall.
 Performance halls are instruments that respond and resonate to the sound that its performers produce.
 By making the music more vivid, clear, and exciting, a great concert hall impresses a memorable auditory image on both musicians and audience members.

-Renovation of the Historic Warner Grand Theatre and Symphony Center will offer patrons:
+The Milwaukee Symphony Center will offer patrons:

 With control of its own calendar, the MSO will have the opportunity to explore artistic endeavors that require significant advanced planning and scheduling flexibility:

-Supporting the new Symphony Center project is making an investment in the greatness of Milwaukee.
+Supporting the new Milwaukee Symphony Center project is making an investment in the greatness of Milwaukee.
 The MSO is uniquely positioned to bring an influx of 1,750 patrons each weekend over 40 weekends each year to West Wisconsin Avenue.

 Outcomes of your support include: